pregan23/u3_lesson_sequelize_auth/README.md

 #### Hashing Passwords

-> **The functions necessary will provided followed by a breakdown of how each function operates**
+> **The functions necessary are provided followed by a breakdown of how each function operates**

 ---